Ever get the feeling that you’re being forced to buy a new smartphone because yours is becoming more slower and more unusable?

 The “Model Year Redesign”

 Around the same time car makers had pretty much saturated the market and sales were slumping.
-Chevy decided to borrow a tactic from the bicycle industry and coax return customers by offering “model year redesigns.”
+So, Chevy decided to borrow a tactic from the bicycle industry and coax return customers by offering “model year redesigns.”

 Not much has changed since then, eh?